platformsh/platformsh-docs/docs/src/integrations/overview.md

 ```

 That will show the full output of the activity, including timestamps.
-That can be especially helpful if trying to determine why an integration is not behaving as expected.
+That can be especially helpful if trying to determine why an integration isn't behaving as expected.

 See the `--help` output of the command for more options.